Taeil (singer): Sexual offense charges

 On June 13, 2024, Taeil and two unknown friends dragged an inebriated woman (who was a tourist from China) from a bar in Itaewon into a taxi.
 The three later raped her in one of their residences in Bangbae-dong.
 After a report filed by the victim in mid-June, Taeil and his associates were investigated by authorities for two months.
 Taeil and his label SM Entertainment were notified of the investigation in mid-August.
 After a search was conducted, Taeil and his associates wrote a confession letter to authorities, claiming that the crime was accidental.

 On August 28, 2024, SM Entertainment abruptly announced on that Taeil would be removed from the NCT line-up due to the ongoing investigation, with the case not having been made public up to that point.
 Following the announcement, fans of his former group created edits to remove him from songs and group images, and staff at a pop-up booth held in collaboration with Incheon International Airport covered up his pictures.
 On September 13, the Seoul Bangbae Police Station announced that the case had been handed over to prosecutors the previous day.
 As a result of the case, SM announced that they would be terminating Taeil's contract on October 16.

 On March 4, 2025, Taeil was indicted on the charges.
 On June 18, he and his two co-defendants, surnamed Lee and Hong, pleaded guilty to aggravated rape.
 The prosecution sought a sentence of seven years' imprisonment.
 On July 10, Taeil and his accomplices were sentenced to three and a half years in prison, with the court also requiring 40 hours of educational programming related to sexual violence and to register all three defendants as sexual offenders in their neighborhoods of residence.
 They are also banned from working professionally in a career field related to children and youths for the next five years.
+In October and December 2025, the Seoul High Court and Supreme Court respectively denied his appeals for a shorter sentence.